Facility Safety and CDC Guidelines

 As the coronavirus pandemic has shutdown many businesses, buildings have had low or no water use and this causes water to sit in pipes throughout the building.
 While water sits in pipes, disinfectants used in the treatment of water begins to dissipate, protective scales on pipes may destabilize, and harmful substances can leach into water systems through the pipes themselves or attached mechanical equipment.
 Therefore, the best and immediate action to counteract this problem is to flush the water lines of the entire building including all appliances.
 It also recommended that building staff cleans faucets and fixtures, inspects mechanical equipment linked to water systems, and possibly collects water samples for analysis.

 It is important to keep in mind that water flushing recommendations vary depending on the size of the building, water use, and the specific use of the building.
 Therefore, please visit www.elkgrove.org for more thorough and building specific flushing guidelines.
 Download a flyer for more information >

 - SERVPRO® of Elk Grove offers COVID-19 Commercial Disinfecting.
 Learn more >

 - Miller Industrial is sourcing surface sanitizer, hand sanitizer, bulk cleaning wipes and PPE face shields.
-Learn more >
+Use their online order form >

 - ProTech Commercial Services/ProTech Water Damage offers electrostatic disinfecting with EPA List N product.
 Contact them >